cardano-scaling/hydra-txn-respender/transaction-respender.md

 > [!Note]
 >
-> Note that perhaps while this is reproducible, there are no library versions
-> pinned here.
-Nevertheless, the Nix hash in the flake.nix should at least
-> indicate if you are getting a different version to me.
+> We have pinned the library versions as best as possible to avoid getting new
+> versions that would break the hash.

 ## Json busywork